 29 September 2020

-The morning of the appeal hearings at the Supreme Court began with the arrest of Anatoly Razumov, Dmitriev’s friend and colleague, outside the court building.
+The morning of the appeal hearings at the High Court began with the arrest of Anatoly Razumov, Dmitriev’s friend and colleague, outside the court building.
 He was giving an interview to a journalist and held up a small poster with the words, “We shall not permit a repetition of Sandarmokh”, for the journalist to photograph.
 A policeman considered this to be a picket and arrested Razumov.

 “Anatoly Razumov was answering the journalist’s questions.
 At one point he displayed the poster he had carried on protests in support of Dmitriev,” Natalya Dyomina told us.
 “A policeman approached and said Razumov was violating the rules for holding a [one-person] picket, although he was doing nothing of the kind.
 Razumov was put in a police vehicle and drive away.”